WRF Physics¶

 Redistributing air in gridded columns to account for vertical convective fluxes

-Updrafts move boundary layer air upward and downdrafts move mid-level air downward.
-Schemes are designed to determine when to trigger a convective column and how quickly to create the convection.
+Updrafts lift boundary layer air, while downdrafts bring mid-level air downward.
+Schemes determine when and how quickly to trigger a convective column.

-All WRF cumulus schemes (except BMJ), are mass flux schemes, meaning they determine updraft (and often downdraft) mass flux and other fluxes, sometimes including momentum transport.
-Updrafts are driven by buoyancy, allowing moist surface air to rise to the upper troposphere and condensation to become convective rainfall.
-Downdrafts are driven by convective rain evaporation, which cools air to the boundary layer.
-Subsidence warms and dries the troposphere and is the primary warming contributor in the column.
+WRF cumulus schemes (except BMJ) are mass flux schemes, determining updraft/downdraft mass (and other) fluxes - this can include momentum transport.
+Updrafts, driven by buoyancy, send moist surface air up to the upper troposphere, and condensation becomes convective rainfall.
+Downdrafts occur when convective rain evaporates, which cools air to the boundary layer.
+Subsidence, the primary warming contributor in the column, warms and dries the troposphere.
 The BMJ scheme is an adjustment type, and relaxes toward a post-convective (mixed) sounding.

-Using cumulus parameterization is not always necessary.
+It is not always necessary to use cumulus parameterization.
 It is designed for grid sizes unable to parameterize the convective processes (i.e., when updrafts and downdrafts are sub-grid).

 The following are general rules for WRF cumulus parameterization, which are illustrated in the above image: